wso2/docs-ei/en/micro-integrator/docs/setup/transport_configurations/configuring-transports.md

 ## Configuring the VFS transport

+This transport is used to process files in the specified source directory.
+After processing the files, it moves them to a specified location or deletes them.
+Note that files cannot remain in the source directory after processing because they will be processed again.
+Therefore, if you need to maintain these files or keep track of which files have been processed, specify the option to move them instead of deleting them after processing.
+If you want to move files into a database, use the VFS transport and the [DBReport Mediator](../../../../references/mediators/dB-Report-Mediator).

+!!!
+Note
+    When you transfer a file to a remote FTP location via VFS, the integrator tries to detect the FTP location by navigating from the root folder first.
+If the integrator does not have <b>at least list permission</b> to the root (/), the file transfer fails.

+The VFS transport is enabled in the Micro Integrator server by default.
+Also, the VFS transport does not have any global parameters that can apply to all VFS use cases.
+Rather, it has a set of service-level parameters that must be specified when you create a proxy service or REST API artifact.

 The VFS transport is enabled by defualt in the Micro Integrator.
 The VFS transport supports the **SFTP protocol** with **Secure Sockets Layer (SSL)**.
 The configuration is identical to other protocols with the only difference being the URL prefixes and parameters.

 For more information, see [VFS URL parameters](../../../references/synapse-properties/transport-parameters/vfs-transport-parameters).